Attraction 9 / 32

 Surrounding the tower is the Pioneer Park.
 It was bought in 1876 by some businessmen to protect the hill from development.
 They donated it to the city on the premise that the area would become a park.

-The Coit tower can be reached by walking up the Greenwich steps or via the scenic Filbert Steps at Montgomery Street.
+The Coit Tower can be reached by walking up the Greenwich steps or via the scenic Filbert Steps at Montgomery Street.